pybpod/pybpod-api/docs/source/about/about.rst

 ============
 **pybpod-api** is a python port of the `Bpod Matlab project <https://github.com/sanworks/Bpod>`_.

-All examples and Bpod's state machine and communication logic were based on the original version made available by `Josh Sanders <https://github.com/sanworks>`_.
+All examples and Bpod's state machine and communication logic were based on the original version made available by `Josh Sanders (Sanworks) <https://github.com/sanworks>`_.

 License
 =======